How to Write a Literature Review

 - Create a theoretical framework and research approach for your study.

-- Place yourself in relation to other theorists and researchers.
+- Place yourself about other theorists and researchers.

 - Demonstrate how your research fills a void or contributes to a debate.